dragonstw/socialnets18/assignments/submission3.md

 ## Part 3: Giant Component
 ### Methods
 The first step in this giant component is assigning number of nodes.
-After I assign that that appears in the diagram with different images of people that are not yet connected.
+When I assign that it appears in the diagram with different images of people that are not yet connected.

 Since the goal is to create a giant component from these nodes we need to create connections between every node. finally we get giant component that has a path to every other person in the plot.